 Outside Interests: Foraging, hiking, biking, SCUBA diving, traveling, and cooking just about anything.

 What People May Not Know about Me: My husband and I love to forage for wild mushrooms in the Spring and Fall.
 The Pacific Northwest has some of the most delicious wild mushrooms in the world!

-Started teaching at Edmonds CC: January 2008
+Started teaching at Edmonds College: January 2008

 Education: BA Intercultural Studies, TESL certification (Trinity Western University)

 M. A. American Language and Literature (University of Bonn)